Long Term Accommodation Plan 2016-2021

 Partnerships

 In keeping with its Mission, Vision and Values, Niagara Catholic District School Board is committed to working with community partners who support Catholic education to make the best use of its facilities.
-The Niagara Catholic District School Board recognizes its responsibility to provide, operate and maintain school facilities as effectively and efficiently as possible, while providing the best education of students, as well as recognizing the value of Catholic schools in fostering a spirit of cooperation between the home, the school and the church.
+The Niagara Catholic District School Board recognizes its responsibility to provide, operate and maintain school facilities as effectively and efficiently as possible while providing the best education to students, as well as recognizing the value of Catholic schools in fostering a spirit of cooperation between the home, the school and the church.
 Offering space in schools to partners can also strengthen the role of schools in communities, provide a place for programs and facilitate the coordination of, and improve access to, services for students and the wider community.

 Partnerships are governed by the Niagara Catholic Community Planning and Partnerships Administrative Operational Procedures 800.6